 Soon, DeMarco added another 10 basis point G-fee hike.
 Consumer advocates and housing groups were raising their antennae by this time and made serious efforts to retract the already onerous fee structure.
-The New York Times reported that DeMarco refused to reduce principal on underwater mortgages, a move that would aid economic recovery.
-In wake of DeMarco’s refusal, the newspaper indicated that prominent state attorneys general had formally filed a request with President Obama to fire DeMarco, who was the acting director, and appoint a new director who would take the initiative to institute White House proposal to reduce principal on troubled mortgages.
+The New York Times reported that DeMarco refused to reduce the principal on underwater mortgages, a move that would aid economic recovery.
+In the wake of DeMarco’s refusal, the newspaper indicated that prominent state attorneys general had formally filed a request with President Obama to fire DeMarco, who was the acting director, and appoint a new director who would take the initiative to institute White House proposal to reduce the principal on troubled mortgages.

 In fact, in a critical letter to DeMarco himself, Dan Berger, president and chief executive of The National Association of Federal Credit Unions argued against DeMarco’s policies and wrote: “NAFCU does not believe that these actions are appropriate because the cost of borrowing will greatly increase and lending will inevitably slow down.”